ardarslan/score-face/README.md

-# Use code-server on Euler with a GPU.
+# Score-Face

+Face Reconstruction and Synthesis with Score-Based Generative Models

+## Pull repositories

-# Pull this repository, TF_FLAME repository and mesh repository (mesh should be inside TF_FLAME directory).
+Pull this repository, TF_FLAME repository and mesh repository (mesh should be inside TF_FLAME directory).

 ```
 cd